Twofer Token Minority

-- Ultimate Marvel has recently introduced Miles Morales, a half black, half Latino child, as the new Spider-Man.
+- Ultimate Marvel has introduced Miles Morales, a half black, half Latino child, as the new Spider-Man.

 - In the Glee fanfic Story of Three Boys, Puck mentions a few times that he suppressed his homosexuality more or less subconsciously for years, because it was bad enough that he was the poor, Jewish kid whose dad left.